choongwanlin/choongwanlin/README.md

-- 👋 Hi, I’m @choongwanlin
+- 👋 Hi, I’m @choongwanlin.
-- 👀 I’m interested in data science and analytics!
+- 👀 I’m interested programming and I can't wait to learn more!
-- 🌱 I’m currently in my final year of university, majoring in Business Analytics.
-- 💞️ Constantly improve on my machine learning skills.
+- 💞️ My favourite food is salad.
 - 📫 Connect with me on LinkedIn :)

 <!---